 If you just want to create a few opt-in popups or forms and you aren’t going to get really into personalizing your offers with user-specific targeting rules, you should go with Bloom.

-No, it’s not as feature-rich as OptinMonster, but it does have some advantages in that it’s very easy to use (because it’s less complex) and also that it’s a lot cheaper than OptinMonster, especially if you need to use it on multiple sites.
+No, it’s not as feature-rich as OptinMonster, but it does have some advantages in that it’s very easy to use (because it’s less complex) and it’s also a lot cheaper than OptinMonster, especially if you need to use it on multiple sites.

 When to Use OptinMonster